threefoldtech/info_grid/src/getstarted/TF_Connect/TF_Connect.md

 In the next step, we will create a Threefold Connect wallet.
 You'll see, it's very simple!

-But first, let's see how the basic KYC works.
+But first, let's see how to verify your email.

 ***

-# Verify Your Identity by Email (KYC)
+## Verify Your Email

 Once you've created your account, an email will be sent to the email address you've chosen in the account creation process.
 To verify your email, go on your email inbox and open the email sent by *info@openkyc.live* with the subject *Verify your email address*.